RobertJN64/TKinterModernThemes/README.md

 - title: Window title
 - theme: Main theme file.
 One of (azure / sun-valley / park).
 Defaults to park.
 - mode: Light or dark theme.
 One of (light / dark).
 Defaults to dark.
-- pathtothemes: Relative path to themes.
-Default is correct if you are in main project directory and using a venv
 - usecommandlineargs: If this is True (default), the frame checks for params passed into the script launch to grab a theme.
 - useconfigfile: If this is True (default), the frame checks for a file named themeconfig.json and seaches for